10PinesLabs/parklot-rsvp/README.md

 `/cochera cancelar el 18-08-2018`

+## Email notifications

+Email notification with the reservation selected will be sent only to the users who have scheduled a reservation on that day.
+The Slack user name should match with the email address or email alias (E.g. Slack user 'egutter' should match with email 'egutter@10pines.com')

 ## Work reasons

 Employees who give a work reason to their reservaton have priority over others.